 The basic form of kyudo—how to stand, sit and bow, and how to move in a kyudojo.

 The shooting technique, consisting of eight steps.
 (See Technique and practice) The instruction starts without equipment.
 It progresses through the usage of a gomu yumi (rubber bow) and finally to a proper bow and arrows.

 A makiwara is a straw target, which is shot at from a distance of about 2 meters.
 The principal is that if you execute everything properly at the makiwara, you will have a good chance att hitting the target (mato) at full distance.

 Mato is a paper target, 36 centimeters in diameter, placed at 28 meters.
 This is the traditional shooting practice in a kyudojo (kinteki).
 Our practice hall may not allow for the full 28 meters.
 In that case we practice at a slightly shorter distance. (tree is also a more unusual form of shooting at 60 m with a larger target—enteki)

 These stages will ultimately be combined so that you will be able to do sharei (ceremonial shooting) by your self or in the traditional tachi (group) practice.

-One or two times a year a national seminar is arranged, visited by our teacher and shidosha (group leader) from England; Ray Dolphin Sensei, kyoshi 6 dan.
+One or two times a year a National or Nordic seminar is arranged, visited by highly graded teachers from other countries, because we do not have anyone of uch high grade in Sweden.
 These seminars are open to all kyudo clubs in Sweden, Norway and Denmark, and are great opportunities to deepen your practice.